ufukty/gonfique/README.md

 #### Path directives

-There are 4 alternative directives that :
+There are 4 alternative directives. the first 3 directives also can be used as an argument to the 4th

 - **export**
   Generates a separate type declaration for the resolved type with the shortest name based on the path